LoneDev6/Wiki-ItemsAdder/faq/emotes-with-more-joins.md

+---
+icon: bone
+---

-# 🦴 Emotes with more joins
+# Emotes with more joins

 ## Why can't emotes have more joints?